Alaska Yacht Cruises

 What should I wear?

 You’ll encounter a range of temperatures and conditions on your Alaska yacht cruise.
 From the frigid temperatures on a glacier hike to warm afternoons in quaint fishing villages along the coast, you’ll definitely want to layer your clothing for comfort.
 During the day, consider casual sportswear, such as windbreakers, pants and jogging suits, as well as hiking boots or comfortable walking shoes with rubber soles.
 At night, you’ll appreciate having a sweater or light jacket to keep you warm.
 Remember that the weather can be unpredictable, so don’t forget your ponchos or rain gear and fleece jackets.
 We always recommend that you carry a light pair of gloves, a hat and sunglasses – and don’t forget your camera and binoculars!
+If you want to enjoy our top-deck hot tub, then be sure to bring your swimming suit as well.
 See our recommended packing list for more suggestions.

 What should I bring?